sudomann/software-engineering-project/README.md

 ## Overview

-This repository is composed of an react native app, which will be used to steer a toy/project/robotic car via bluetooth.
+This repository is composed of a react native app, which will be used to steer a toy vehicle via bluetooth.
+The vehicle's traction will be managed by an arduino.

 ## Requirements